-4. By offering top-notch games, you’re among the most welcome game providers on any of the gaming platforms.
+4. By offering top-notch games, you’re among the most welcomed game providers on any of the gaming platforms.
 How hard is it to be successful in the gambling industry nowadays?

 The recipe for success is simple, but actually making it is not.
 If you have an original theme, a strong story, unique game mechanics, and a compelling maths profile, then you have the seeds for a successful game.

 The difficulty lies in being able to create all those things – brand new themes, entirely new gameplay innovations and so on – according to a very strict development calendar.
 That takes discipline, talent, and creativity – and above all it takes a great team that shares a common vision.

 5. Featuring outstanding graphics and superb sound effects, games like Vampire: The Masquerade™ – Las Vegas, Adelia The Fortune Wielder, and The Lost Riches of Amazon are known as some of the most successful of Foxium’s video slots.
 Which one would you single out as the best you’ve created so far, and why?

 I believe that, as a studio, we have been making progress with every new release.
 I have a couple of themes that were closer to my heart, personally, but as game creators in a market that’s hungrier than ever for quality, I think we’d be failing at our jobs if every slot wasn’t better than the one that came before it.
 So I’m always the proudest of the work we’re doing right now.